ungkarnj/ungkarnj.github.io/index.md

 # Bibiography

 Dr Ungkarn was appointed as a researcher at National Electronics and Computer Technolofy Center (Thailand).
 Dr Ungkarn took a BEng in Computer Engineering at Thammasart University, Thailand.
 Then, He continued to undertake MEng at Chulalongkorn University, Thailand.
 In 2021, Dr Ungkarn graduated PhD in Biomedical Engineering from James Watt School of Engineering, University of Glasgow, UK.
-His PhD developed an sceintific instrument to reveal microrheological behaviours of biological fluids under supervision of Professor Jon Cooper and Dr Julien Reboud, and in collaboration with Dr Manlio Tassieri.
+His PhD developed a sceintific instrument to reveal microrheological behaviours of biological fluids under supervision of Professor Jon Cooper and Dr Julien Reboud, and in collaboration with Dr Manlio Tassieri.

 # Research Interests